einhungerkuenstler/EinHungerkuenstler.github.io/study/Imperial_mathematics/year_2/Groups_and_Rings/Part_1_Groups/1_The_Algebriac_Structure_of_Groups.md

     `Well-definedness:` Check group axioms (`associativity`, `identity`, `inverse`) for $$GL(n, \F)$$.

-> For the following statments about "could been seen", actually it means that there is a **group isomorphism** between the two groups, which we will discuss later.
+> For the following statments about "could be seen", actually it means that there is a **group isomorphism** between the two groups, which we will discuss later.

 >  `Symmetric group is a subgroup of general linear group:`
 >